 Red Beans and Rice are a staple if you live in the south.
 While I live in Kansas City and it’s considered to be a Midwestern state, there’s a lot of Southern influence in this town.
 You can see it when you walk down the street and people say hello and many of the restaurants have a little Southern fare on the menu.
-With Mardi Gras coming up and my new pressure cooker out of the box, I thought I’d try my hand at some Red Beans and Rice.
+With Mardi Gras coming up and my Instant Pot out of the box, I thought I’d try my hand at some Red Beans and Rice.
 Turned out awesome.

 While you don’t have to soak beans to use them in a pressure cooker, I soaked mine overnight but only so they’d look good for photos.
 If you’re making this at home, don’t bother if you’re not having guests.
 It’s a step you can skip to save time and that’s why you have a pressure cooker right?
 Want to save some time on the rice?
 Get the boil in a bag instant rice.
 So easy.